The Importance of an Annual Mammogram

 Early Detection Options

 The earlier the detection, the less aggressive the treatment required.
 In order to succeed with early detection, women must have regular exams.
 Women up to age 40 should have a clinical breast exam done at least every 3 years.
-After the age of 40, yearly mammograms are key in early detection.
-Women of all ages should participate in monthly self-exams.
+After the

 A clinical breast exam is performed by a doctor or medical staff member, usually during an annual wellness check.
 The medical professional will first look for changes or abnormalities in the breast, then they will palpate the breast tissue, feeling for lumps.